Ratha Yatra

 Western impressions of the Jagannath Ratha Yatra in Puri as a display of unstoppable force are the origin of the English word juggernaut.

 Etymology

 Ratha Yatra is derived from two Sanskrit words, Ratha, which means chariot or carriage, and Yatra which means journey or pilgrimage.
-In other Indian languages such as Odia, the phonetic equivalents are used, such as jatra.

 Description

 Ratha Yatra is a journey in a chariot accompanied by the public.
 It typically refers to a procession (journey) of deities, people dressed like deities, or simply religious saints and political leaders.
 The term appears in medieval texts of India such as the Puranas, which mention the Ratha Yatra of Surya (Sun god), of Devi (Mother goddess), and of Vishnu.
 These chariot journeys have elaborate celebrations where the individuals or the deities come out of a temple accompanied by the public journeying with them through the Ksetra (region, streets) to another temple or to the river or the sea.
 Sometimes the festivities include returning to the sacrosanctum of the temple.